RevokeCash/browser-extension/README.md

 ## Credits

-The browser extension was created by Rosco Kalis after discussing the idea with Merwane Drai and Dries Steenberghe while working on Chaingrep.
+The Revoke.cash browser extension was created by Rosco Kalis after discussing the idea with Merwane Drai and Dries Steenberghe while working on Chaingrep in 2022.